 This page contains references to diamonds or engagement rings from different companies.
 Sometimes I do receive a commission when you click on links and buy the products.

-Choosing a 3.00ct diamond for your ring brings about a different set of guidelines than lower carat weights as well as very different advice when it comes to price.
+Choosing a 3 diamond for your ring brings about a different set of guidelines than lower carat weights as well as very different advice when it comes to price.
 If you are in the market for a 3.00ct diamond, this article will help you make informed choices and ultimately find the diamond of your dreams.

 What is Carat Weight?

 Let’s start with the basics.
 The measurement used to express the weight of a diamond is carat.
 One carat is equivalent to around 200 milligrams (0.20 grams).
 The term is taken from the word carob, referring to the seeds of the locust tree.
 Due to their fairly uniform size and weight, jewel traders would use the carob seeds as counterweights against the gemstones.
-The modern system is much more precise, with 0.20g = 1.00ct now being the standardised weight across the globe.
+The modern system is much more precise, with 0.20g = 1.00ct now being the standardized weight across the globe.

 Carat weight is usually expressed to two decimal places (e.g. 1.25ct) and each carat is made up of 100 points.
 For example, you made hear a 0.50ct diamond being referred to as a ‘fifty-point diamond’; this is because it has 50 out of the total 100 points that make up a full carat.
 It may also be referred to simply as ‘half a carat’.